An Overview of Cubist

 Correlation coefficient 0.95

-The performance of the composite model on the test cases in mpg2001.test thus improves upon that of the rule-based model alone, average error magnitude falling from 1.15 to 0.89.
+The performance of the composite model on the test cases in fc2008.test thus improves upon that of the default rule-based model, average error magnitude falling from 152.6 to 99.8.

 Nearest neighbor models are adversely affected by the presence of irrelevant attributes.
 All attributes are taken into account when evaluating the similarity of two cases and irrelevant attributes introduce a random factor into this measurement.
-As a result, composite models are most effective when the number of attributes is relatively small and all attributes are relevant to the prediction task.
+As a result, composite models tend to be more effective when the number of attributes is relatively small and all attributes are relevant to the prediction task.

 Committee models